Healthy Homes Assessment Hastings Central

 Draught Stopping Hastings Central

-Draughts can lead to less temperature in households.
-A damp house is more expensive to heat, resulting in wasted energy and increased bills.
+Draughts can lead to lower temperatures in homes.
+A cold home is more expensive to heat, meaning wasting money and energy.

-You don’t require to block gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement of the structure as the house warms and cools so that they are able to be closed and opened rather than being stuck.
-We will examine the windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
+We will check all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections